ChongtengWang/Convolutional-Neural-Networks-for-Sparse-Signal-Denoising-and-Deconvolution/README.md

 ## Experimental settings

-The training progress is implemented using PyTorch 1.4.0 and Python 3.7.
+The training progress can be implemented using PyTorch 1.4.0 and Python 3.7.
 I ran the program on [Google Colab](https://colab.research.google.com/).

 All the software needed to run the MATLAB demo and performance programs is [MATLAB](https://www.mathworks.com/products/get-matlab.html?s_tid=gn_getml).